Spoonleaved SundewEase to Grow: Very Easy.

 Zones: 8-10 (7-11).

-The Spoon-Leaved Sundew, Drosera spatulata, is a small, perennial, flat, rosette-forming carnivorous plant with red traps and lots of tentacles.
+The Spoonleaved Sundew, Drosera spatulata, is a small, perennial, flat, rosette-forming carnivorous plant with red traps and lots of tentacles.
 The longest tentacles are at the tips of the leaves and quickly move towards trapped prey in as short as 10 seconds.
 The color of the leaves is frequently scarlet red, but it can vary from orangey-green to maroon.
 It is a pretty little tropical and has traps year round.
 It tolerates a wide range of growing conditions, but prefers open, sunny, boggy conditions in peaty soils.
 The blossoms are pink on multi-flowered scapes.
 Typically there are several scapes at a time, and they are long lasting.
 It can flower at different times of the year, but more profusely in the summer months.
 It generously produces seeds, that quickly sprout in neighboring pots, filling them within nice companions for your intended plant.
 It can become a wonderful "weed" in your carnivorous plant collection.
 Seeds can be sown immediately or stored in cool, dry conditions for a year or more.
 Stressed plants frequently regenerate from the rootstock.
-It is an excellent terrarium plant, and a reliable performer for your collection.
+It is a is an excellent terrarium plant, and a reliable performer for your collection.
 It is easy to grow and is a great beginner's plant.
 D. spatulata was first scientifically documented in 1792.
 This selection comes from seeds and will show some genetic variation.
-For maximum effect use multiple plants in a 6" pot.

 Height: 0.5" - 1.5".